-529

-$$P(H, D, R \mid G)$$

-, (8)
+$$P(H|D, R = R_1)P(D),$$ (5.7)

-- which lends itself to a probabilistic interpretation of the dynamical aspects of - climate change.
-This hides the implicit assumptions concerning the epistemic - uncertainties that are made explicit in the representation (6).
-Moreover, the - comparatively unconditional nature of (8) requires the use of global models, - whereas (6) permits the use of regional models, which can provide a more - 535 physically realistic representation of regional climate risk [49-51]. - By casting storylines within the context of a probabilistic framework, it - becomes clear that there is nothing to prevent assigning probabilities to - storylines, if the scientific basis exists to do that.
-At the very least, physically - implausible behaviours could be excluded [50].
-As epistemic uncertainties are
+Without this factorization of the probabilities, the regional climate risk problem for a given global warming level is representable instead in the form which lends itself to a probabilistic interpretation of the dynamical aspects of climate change.
+This hides the implicit assumptions concerning the epistemic uncertainties that are made explicit in the representation (5.6).
+Moreover, the comparatively unconditional nature of (5.8) requires the use of global models, whereas (5.6) permits the use of regional models, which can provide a more physically realistic representation of regional climate risk [49-51].

+$$P(H, D, R|G), (5.8)$$

-- 540 reduced, this knowledge can be immediately incorporated into a revised risk - 541 analysis.
-Thus, storylines provide a very flexible, transparent representation - 542 of epistemic uncertainty. - 543 Not only do causal networks reconcile storyline and probabilistic approaches - 544 to climate risk, they are also ideally suited for moving the risk question into - 545 the decision space.
-That is because the calculus of causal networks explicitly - 546 allows the consideration of counter-factual outcomes [48], and decision- - 547 making is precisely the consideration of counter-factual outcomes.
-Within this - 548 context, storylines correspond to what Halpern and Pearl [52] define as - 549 explanations: "a fact that is not known for certain but, if found to be true. - 550 would constitute an actual cause of the fact to be explained, regardless of the - 551 agent's initial uncertainty". - 552 More generally, causal networks are a way of combining expert knowledge - 553 with probability [47].
-The factorization (1) allows for the ready incorporation - 554 of knowledge within a local semantics, and yields results that are - 555 comprehensible to humans [53].
-In the published Discussion of Lauritzen and - 556 Spiegelhalter [47, p.
-210] J. Pearl invokes the following statement (attributed - 557 to G. Halter): "Probability is not really about numbers; it is about the structure - 558 of reasoning."
-Making the subjective assumptions explicit leads to - 559 transparency in the subsequent analysis [54] and provides an audit trail for - 560 decision-makers [55].
-This is important since, as Beven [55] puts it, "Decision - 561 and policy makers are ... far more interested in evidence than uncertainty." - 562 The challenge for regional climate-change science then becomes that of - 563 constructing suitable causal networks.
-Causal networks are necessarily a - 564 simplification, because they entail the reduction of continuous fields to a - 565 finite-dimensional system.
-However, they very much correspond to how - 566 climate scientists reason.
-For example, the El Niño variability in tropical sea- - 567 surface temperatures drives a Rossby-wave teleconnection pathway which - 568 affects circulation and weather regimes in the mid-latitudes, and all these - 569 elements can be represented to a reasonable extent with physical climate - 570 indices.
-Thus, atmospheric dynamics already provides the building blocks for - 571 the construction of causal networks relevant to regional climate risk.
-(In - practice, the "Dynamical conditions" node in Figure 4 could be expanded into 572 - 573 a sub-network.)
-Comprehensive climate simulation models are still needed to - 574 explore uncertainty space, but causal networks can provide the diagnostic - 575 framework within which to extract the relevant climate information from - 576 those simulations, and combine it with other sources of information in a - 577 format that is suitable for decision-making. - 578 The causal network depicted in Figure 4 incorporates two emergent aspects - 579 of climate change.
-Both aspects are simplifications, but they are extremely - 580 powerful and are widely used in the interpretation of climate information. - 581 The first is what is known as "pattern scaling" [56,57]: namely that regional - 582 climate change is a function of global-mean warming.
-In practice, the patterns
+By casting storylines within the context of a probabilistic framework, it becomes clear that there is nothing to prevent assigning probabilities to storylines, if the scientific basis exists to do that.
+At the very least, physically implausible behaviours could be excluded [50].
+As epistemic uncertainties are reduced, this knowledge can be immediately incorporated into a revised risk analysis.
+Thus, storylines provide a very flexible, transparent representation of epistemic uncertainty.

+Not only do causal networks reconcile storyline and probabilistic approaches to climate risk, they are also ideally suited for moving the risk question into the decision space.
+That is because the calculus of causal networks explicitly allows the consideration of counter-factual outcomes [48], and decision-making is precisely the consideration of counter-factual outcomes.
+Within this context, storylines correspond to what Halpern & Pearl [52, p.
+889] define as explanations: 'a fact that is not known for certain but, if found to be true, would constitute an actual cause of the fact to be explained, regardless of the agent's initial uncertainty'.

+More generally, causal networks are a way of combining expert knowledge with probability [47].
+The factorization (5.1) allows for the ready incorporation of knowledge within a local semantics, and yields results that are comprehensible to humans [53].
+In the published Discussion of Lauritzen & Spiegelhalter [47, p.
+210], Pearl invokes the following statement (attributed to G. Halter): 'Probability is not really about numbers; it is about the structure of reasoning'.
+Making the subjective assumptions explicit leads to transparency in the subsequent analysis [54] and provides an audit trail for decision-makers [55].
+This is important since, as Beven [55, p.
+1661] puts it, 'Decision and policy makers are ... far more interested in evidence than uncertainty'.

+The challenge for regional climate change science then becomes that of constructing suitable causal networks.
+Causal networks are necessarily a simplification, because they entail the reduction of continuous fields to a finite-dimensional system.
+However, they very much correspond to how climate scientists reason.
+For example, the El Niño variability in tropical seasurface temperatures drives a Rossby-wave teleconnection pathway which affects circulation and weather regimes in the mid-latitudes, and all these elements can be represented to a reasonable extent with physical climate indices.
+Thus, atmospheric dynamics already provides the building blocks for the construction of causal networks relevant to regional climate risk.
+(In practice, the 'dynamical conditions' node in figure 4 could be expanded into a subnetwork.)
+Comprehensive climate simulation models are still needed to explore uncertainty space, but causal networks can provide the diagnostic framework within which to extract the relevant climate information from those simulations, and combine it with other sources of information in a format that is suitable for decision-making.